Reddit feels like a breath of fresh air compared to the rest of the Internet.

 But you know what?
 They’re not that creative.

 Reddit scammers tend to use the same strategies over and over again.
 That’s good news because it gives you some familiar patterns to look for.
-If you come across one of the examples below, there’s a high probability it’s a scam.
+If you come across one of the examples below, there’s a high probability it’s a fraud or scam.
 Be very careful.

 Photo by Brett Jordan

 Remember: Reddit scams can take many forms, and they have many ways to hide the red flags.
-You may not be able to spot one of these scams—even if you know what to look for, watch carefully for warning signs, and do everything right.
+You may not be able to spot one of these scams—even if you know what to look for, watch carefully for awareness or warning signs, and do everything right.

 No prevention is 100% perfect.
 Just like all scams, Reddit scams will never go away or stop working.
 That said, you’re much less likely to become a target or a victim if you know how to spot Reddit scams.
 Keep the list below on your radar.
 And if any of these come up, be extremely careful and strongly consider ending contact immediately.
 The sooner you disengage with scams, the better.